LeaskN/nebula-academy-web-design/software-engineering/README.md

 # Nebula-Academy-SE-Program
-A website built with React - it will host the Nebula Academy 22 week software engineering program website
+The overall goal of the website is to give users information on the 22 week Nebula Academy Software Engineering program.
+It is buit using React, JavaScript, CSS, & HTML.